abhaya1310/Messenger-Frontend/README.md

 - **Campaigns**
   - Create and schedule campaigns (`/campaigns`).
   - Campaign run scheduling includes a credits precheck and can show `waiting_for_credits` when a run is queued but awaiting credit availability.
+  - Campaign catalog:
+    - Admins manage reusable campaign definitions at `/admin/campaigns`.
+    - Users pick from the catalog and create runs at `/campaigns`.
+    - Definitions store a template preview payload (`template.preview`) with sample values; the backend computes `template.preview.message`, which is shown on the user-facing catalog cards.
 - **Auto Campaign Settings**
   - Configure birthday/anniversary/first-visit/winback/festivals + utility messaging (`/auto-campaigns`).
 - **Analytics**